griffithlab/genviz.org/_posts/0002-03-03-ggplot2_exercises.md

 ```

 ### Exercise 1.
 Immune gene locations
 Okay, we have the core data we'll be using for this section, let's go ahead and use what we learned in the last section to answer a couple biologically relevant questions adding layers as we go to createmore complex plots.
 Let's first start with a relatively easy plot.
 Try plotting the **genomic center** of all immune genes on chromosome 6 with `geom_jitter()`, making sure to only jitter the height.
 You should use the `genesOnChr6` object we created above, at the end you should see something like the plot below.
 Hint, we only annotated immune genes, you can use na.omit() to remove any rows with NA values.
-You can set the Y position of each point to be anything (e.g. y = 1).
-This will be the center position for the jitter of each point on the y-axis.

 {% include question.html question="Get a hint!" answer='you can calculate the center of the gene with the start and width columns in the DF, this can be done inside or outside of ggplot2'%}
 {% include question.html question="Get a hint!" answer='There is a parameter in geom_jitter() to control the ammount of jitter in both the x and y directions'%}
 {% include question.html question="Get a hint!" answer='What is passed to the Y axis does not matter numerically as long as it is consistent!'%}
-{% include answer.html question="What is the code to produce the plot below?" answer='ggplot(na.omit(genesOnChr6), aes(x=start + .5*width, y=1)) + geom_jitter(width=0, alpha=.75)'%}
+{% include answer.html question="What is the code to produce the plot below?" answer='ggplot(na.omit(genesOnChr6), aes(x=start + .5*width, y=1)) + geom_jitter(width=0, alpha=.75) + xlab("Chromosomal position of genes (gene start + 0.5 * width)")'%}
 {% include figure.html image="/assets/ggplot2/ggplot2_cont_density_part7.png" width="950" %}

 Okay now let's try and highlight all HLA genes on the plot we just created, to do this we'll need a column specifying which genes are HLA related, the code below will do that for you.